 Extraterritorial organizations and bodies

-An enterprise is: “the smallest combination of legal units that is an organisational unit producing goods or services which benefits from a certain degree of autonomy in decision-making, especially for the allocation of its current resources.
-An enterprise carries out one or more activities at one or more locations (local unit)”.
-The relationship between an enterprise and a legal unit is therefore defined as: “the enterprise corresponds either to a legal unit or to a combination of legal units”.
+An enterprise is the smallest combination of legal units that is an organizational unit producing goods or services, which benefits from a certain degree of autonomy in decision - making, especially for the allocation of its current resources.
+An enterprise carries out one or more activities.

 Employed is defined as the total number of persons who work in the observation unit including proprietors, employees and unpaid family workers.